 First, I gotta admit this was the single most difficult movie for me to watch and see characters, not actors.
 I'm willing to admit that's probly a deficit in my imaginative powers but, to be honest, I think some of the casting and may be even acting was just plain off.
 I kept expecting Judas (Harvey Keitel) to pull a tommy gun from his robe and start offing people.
 Similarly, sometimes when Jesus (Willem Dafoe) smiled it took every ounce of will power to not giggle and cry "It's the Green Goblin!"
 But other than that strange impulse, I enjoyed his performance (though Dafoe looks about as Galilean as my pasty Irish self but I've learned not to expect realistic appearance).

-Anyhow, so here's the plot as I interpretted it (there are varying thoughts).
+Anyhow, so here's the plot as I interpreted it (there are varying thoughts).
 If you've not seen the movie and plan to, you should probly bow out now.
 Cause if I'd known a certain thing about this movie that I intend to talk about here, I certainly would have felt cheated going in.
 So, now's your chance...

 Okay, so the movie starts with Jesus building a cross.
 Freaked the heck outta me.
 Turns out he's commissioned by the Romans to do so.
 (More on this later).
 Enter Judas who is livid that his old buddy is aiding them.
 So we have a very troubled Jesus.
 He sets off first to seek forgiveness from Mary Magdalene.
 What I understood was that they were childhood sweethearts and possibly betrothed at some point.
 Jesus broke it off because he was starting to get the idea he was the Messiah.
 Mary M. was hurt and angry and became a prostitute (don't entirely get her train of thought there but let's move on).
 So Jesus does all the typical Jesus stuff.
 Goes into the desert, seeks out the Baptist, works some miracles, causes a near riot in the Temple, goes to Gethsemane, is arrested, tortured, and crucified.
 Then this movie goes where (to my knowledge) no Jesus movie went before.
 While on the cross, Jesus looks down and sees a young girl.
 She tells him she was sent to guard him, that God says his work is done, and that he can get off the cross if he wants.
 Here starts the eponymous "last temptation."